DavidVujic/my-emacs-config/README.md

 ### js2-mode
 Improved JavaScript editing mode.

+### js-comint
+Run a JavaScript interpreter in an inferior process window.

 ### json-mode
 Major mode for editing JSON files.
 Extends the builtin js-mode to add better syntax highlighting for JSON and some nice editing keybindings.